Reasons to Run (or exercise.)

 Sometimes when I felt stressed or angry, I ran faster but no matter how fast I ran it still took me thirty minutes to run a half-hour.
 Ha, Ha.
 However, the running faster does seem to help me relax and alleviate or reduce the stress or anger.

-While running I listen to music.
-In the past I had a player that I could listen to the radio.
+While running I someetimes listen to music.
+In the past I had a player that allowed for listening to radio.
 I listened to talk shows which sometimes caused me to get angry by what some of the bci's would say.
 The bci's include the talk show host.
 It amazes me how people can miss the issue and focus on symptoms.